-Are we seeing more signs of anxiety in dogs since the pandemic?
-Well, we can all agree it’s been one hell of a year.
+Are we seeing more signs of separation anxiety in dogs since the pandemic?
 No one could have predicted the astounding events that have taken place.
 A global pandemic and a host of other events and changes in the world have left us all feeling a little wide-eyed - including our dogs.
-News feeds are evolving by the minute and we’ve all had to adjust our lives in some way, shape or form this year.

 And as much as we’re feeling it – our canine companions can feel the effects of all this change too.
 We’ve leant on them in our difficult times and they've been by our sides more than ever.
 And while they can't tell us exactly how they're feeling, there are some key ways to spot anxiety in dogs.

-What are the causes and signs of an anxious dog?
+What are the causes and signs of anxiety in dogs?

 Anxiety in dogs is very common.
 There are lots of things that can cause anxiety in our pooches.
 Whether it’s the mailman or kites, hot air balloons or other dogs - most of our pups can find life stressful from time to time.
 It’s not just since COVID.
 Do you think you can spot the signs of an anxious dog – and do you know what to do to help?